-In addition to full-time students, the Education degree programs attempt to accomodate part-time students who may hold full-time jobs.
-For this reason, most of the Education courses are offered in the lat afternoon and evening, as well as during Summer Session, so they can be accessed by persons during their annual vacation.
+In addition to full-time students, the Education degree programs attempt to accommodate part-time students who may hold full-time jobs.
+For this reason, most of the Education courses are offered in the late afternoon and evening, as well as during Summer Session, so they can be accessed by persons during their annual vacation.
 It is recommended that students plan to make full use of the Summer Session oferings to complete their degree within the prescribed time limit.
-It is also recommended that students complete EDUC 602-4 (Quantitative Research Design and Data Analysis) and EDUC 610-4 (Qualitative Analysis in Education during the first half of their MEd program.
+It is also recommended that students complete EDUC 601-3 (Educational Research Design and Methodology) and either EDUC 602-4 (Quantitative Research Design and Data Analysis) or EDUC 610-4 (Qualitative Analysis in Education) during the first half of their MEd program.

-Provided that such courses have not been associated with the receipt of either a degree or diploma from UNBC or another educational institution, students may apply to the Dean of Graduate Programs for up to six credits for previously completed graduate level course work that is equivalent to that completed in the MEd program.
+Provided that such courses have not been associated with the receipt of either a degree or diploma from UNBC or another educational institution, students may apply to the Dean of Graduate Programs for up to six credits for previously completed graduate-level course work that is equivalent to that completed in the MEd program.
 Where equivalent courses have been associated previously with the receipt of either a degree or diploma, students will be permitted to elect alternative courses from the MEd program to satisfy the requirements for the degree.

-Students in an MEd Program may take up to six credits of elective course work from UNBC programs other than that in which they are completing their specialization or from other institutions under the Western Deans' Agreement (students require permission of their Academic Supervisor and the Education Graduate Program Chair).
-Except under highly unusual circumstances, thesis students will be advised to take the research seminar course, EDUC 795-3.
-Students completing a thesis may be advised to include EDUC 603-4 (Advanced Educational Research Data Analysis) in their degree program in addition to the required courses.
+Students in an MEd Program may take up to 6 credit hours of elective course work from UNBC programs other than that in which they are completing their specialization or from other institutions under the Western Deans' Agreement (students require permission of their Academic Supervisor and the Education Graduate Program Chair).
+The supervisory committee may advise thesis students to take the research seminar course, EDUC 795-3.